animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 GemFire).
 Database users have similar features.
 Now Spring and GemFire developers do too.

-When combined with the following Spring Data for GemFire annotations, this application really starts to take flight, with very little effort:
+When combined with the following Spring Data for VMware GemFire annotations, this application really starts to take flight, with very little effort:

 - `@EnableContinuousQueries`